peterdavidfagan/moveit2/moveit_py/README.md

 ## Contribution Guidelines
 Community contributions are welcome.

-For detailed contribution guidelines please consult the official [Moveit contribution guidelines](https://moveit.ros.org/documentation/contributing/).
+For detailed contribution guidelines please consult the official [MoveIt contribution guidelines](https://moveit.ros.org/documentation/contributing/).

 ## Acknowledgements
 Thank you to the [Google Summer of Code program](https://summerofcode.withgoogle.com/) for sponsoring the development of this Python library.
 Thank you to the MoveIt maintainers Henning Kayser (@henningkayser) and Michael Gorner (@v4hn) for their guidance as supervisors of my GSoC project.
 Finally thank you to the [ML Collective](https://mlcollective.org/) for providing compute support for this project.